Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You had a procedure called esophagectomy, which means that part or all of your esophagus was removed.
-After this type of surgery, it is common to have some problems eating for a few months.
+You had a procedure called esophagectomy.
+This means that part or all of your esophagus was removed.
+After this type of surgery, it often takes a few months for eating habits to return to normal.
 Here's what you can do at home to help with your recovery.

-Follow the diet your doctor prescribed for you.
+Follow the diet your healthcare provider prescribed for you.

-Choose foods that are soft and moist because they may be easier to digest.
+Choose foods that are soft and moist.
+They may be easier to digest.

-Avoid foods that produce gas, such as broccoli, cabbage, cauliflower, corn, dried beans, lentils, onions, and peas.
+Avoid foods that produce gas.
+This includes broccoli, cabbage, cauliflower, corn, dried beans, lentils, onions, and peas.

-Eat small, frequent meals (6 to 8 per day).
+Eat small, frequent meals (6 to 8 times per day).

 Eat your last meal or snack at least 2 to 3 hours before you go to bed.